 BBB is a great resource for the state and federal Congress to give the experience when they are developing the bills over where consumers are getting ripped off or where there is some confusion.
 Thus, consumers get extra protection to be sure that they are dealing with financial entities that are licensed.
 There are also some disclosures that are required in terms of fees as well as the interest rates when consumers go and get a payday loan.

-According to 24Biz.biz, there are some extra protections that consumers really need to understand, especially those folks that English is their second language.
+There are some extra protections that consumers really need to understand, especially those folks that English is their second language.
 That can be a challenge because a payday loan can seem like a really good deal but they don’t necessarily understand what happens if they don’t pay off the loan in that specific time frame.
 Usually, it results in thousands and thousands of complaints BBB gets nationwide, because of such confusions.
 For example, $15 might not seem like a lot but maybe a couple of hundred dollars to borrow until the next paycheck that is not paid off in time could result in up to three – four hundred percent interest somebody will have to pay back.
 So paying off the loan can take several months and by the time this money is paid off it can be thousands of dollars.

 Protection tips when getting a payday loan